Bell X-22: Operational history

 The maiden flight of the prototype occurred on 17 March 1966.
 In contrast to other tilt-rotor craft (such as the Bell XV-3), transitions between hovering and horizontal flight succeeded nearly immediately.
 However, interest increased more towards VTOL and V/STOL properties, not the specific design of the prototype.

 Due to failure of a propeller control, described by test pilot Stanley Kakol as the only non-redundant component in the power chain, the prototype crashed on 8 August 1966 and technicians stripped it for components in order to make the second prototype flight capable.
 The fuselage was still used as a simulator for some time afterwards.

 The second X-22 first flew on 26 August 1967.
 Early that year, it was equipped with a variable flight control and stabilizer system from Cornell Aeronautical Laboratory, which improved flight performance.
 Although the X-22 was considered to be the best aircraft of its type at the time, the program was canceled.
 The required maximum speed of 525 km/h was never reached.
 The second prototype was moved to Cornell Aeronautical Laboratory for further testing; the last flight occurred in 1988.

 Surviving aircraft

-Although not on display, the only currently remaining craft, 151521, is currently stored by the Niagara Aerospace Museum, New York.
+Although not on display, the remaining craft, 151521, is currently stored by the Niagara Aerospace Museum, New York.

 According to the employees at the Museum, the craft was held onto after being debated for scrapping by the Navy.